-2. Respondents would be asked to identify themselves as belonging to a specific predefined category (for example, Government, non-governmental organization, multilateral environmental agreement, United Nations agency, scientist involved in IPBES, scientist not involved in IPBES, member of the Multidisciplinary Expert Panel or the Bureau, member of a task force, etc.) so that responses could be analysed in terms of the various categories of stakeholders.

-3. Each question would be supplemented by the following subquestion in order to elicit additional suggestions from respondents: "What are the weaknesses or gaps and how could the situation be improved?"
+- 1. This questionnaire will be finalized in line with the procedure set out in paragraphs 3-5 of decision IPBES-5/2. - 2.
+Respondents will be asked to identify themselves as belonging to specific predefined categories (for example, Government, non-governmental organization, multilateral environmental agreement, United Nations agency, scientist involved in IPBES, scientist not involved in IPBES, member of the Multidisciplinary Expert Panel or the Bureau, member of a task force, etc.) so that responses can be analysed in terms of the various categories of stakeholders. - 3.
+Each question will be supplemented by the following subquestion in order to elicit additional suggestions from respondents: "What are the weaknesses or gaps and how could the situation be improved?"